modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 }
 ```

-If you are interested in cache performance and writing performant code, check out [Mike Acton's talk on Data-Oriented Design](https://www.youtube.com/watch?v=rX0ItVEVjHc) Andrew Kelly, the creator of Zig, [recent talk at Handmade Seattle](https://media.handmade-seattle.com/practical-data-oriented-design/).
+If you are interested in cache performance and writing performant code, check out [Mike Acton's talk on Data-Oriented Design](https://www.youtube.com/watch?v=rX0ItVEVjHc) and [Andrew Kelly's recent talk at Handmade Seattle](https://media.handmade-seattle.com/practical-data-oriented-design/).

 ## Use unsafe code to eliminate unnecessary bounds checks